bths-ax/words_with_friends/README.md

 i feel like this was more work than just choosing 2 random words and building it...

+on another note my cpu smells like bbq after the stupid 30 minute computation it went through

 ## credits so the school doesnt sue me or smth

 - word list from [this guy on github](https://github.com/dolph/dictionary)